Monday project management software is yet another project management tool in a very crowded project management software space.

 6-Lack of the project start date, end date, and deliverables

 In strict terms, Monday is not a project management application.
-It lacks the project start date, project end date, and definition of deliverables.
+It lacks the project start date, project end date, definition of deliverables, and many more functions needed in a robust project management application.

 If you write blogs on a daily or weekly basis, or you are working on fixing bugs, then Monday might be fine for your needs.